avocolado/avn-bible/glossary.md

 A storytelling technique in visual novels where player choices can lead to different story paths or outcomes, resulting in multiple possible endings or variations in the narrative.

+## Bro Character

+Male sidekick to the MC, usually used for comedic relief.
+Commonly portrayed as wannabe womanizers with varying degrees of success.

 ## BDSM

 BDSM is short for Bondage, Discipline, Dominance, Submission, Sadism, and Masochism and refers to a range of sexual practices involving power exchange, restraint, and sensory stimulation.